discord-jda/JDA-Website/docs/setup/intellij.md

 === "Newer versions of IntelliJ IDEA"

     1. Navigate to "New Project" from any view
-    2. Select Gradle -> Java as the type of Project and make sure the correct JDK is selected (Java8 or higher)
+    2. Select Gradle -> Java as the type of Project and make sure the correct JDK is selected (Java 8 or higher)

         ![new_project](https://i.imgur.com/cEOAzz2.png)